top of page

 It's a process – and it's all about giving Google what it wants.

-It's about creating high-quality, easily readable content with the right keyword density, good title tags, an appropriate number of paragraphs, strong subheads and headlines: the works.
+It's about creating high-quality, easily readable content with the right keyword density, good title tags, an appropriate number of paragraphs, strong subheads and headlines.

 Once you've got a good freelance SEO copywriter onside, you won't get copy-by-numbers – or something that was only written for Google search results.

-You get amazing content that has been very carefully crafted to tick multiple boxes.
+You get great content that has been carefully crafted to tick multiple boxes.

 And your website traffic (via organic search) should steadily start to improve.